Calculator

 Smaller batteries are used more often.
 Larger batteries may increase autonomy but can perform worse economically.

-Is the recommended size a purchase recommendation?
+Is the scenario reference size a purchase recommendation?

 Why does the size comparison matter most?